Jake E. Lee: Ozzy Osbourne

 When Ozzy Osbourne sought a replacement for guitarist Brad Gillis, Los Angeles bassist Dana Strum recommended Lee for the job.
 After auditioning, Osbourne was torn between Lee and Dokken guitarist George Lynch.
 Osbourne initially chose Lynch, but quickly changed his mind.
 Upon telling Lee he had the job, he then informed the guitarist that he had to tell Lynch he was fired.

 With bassist Bob Daisley, Lee subsequently began composing music and recording the 1983 album Bark at the Moon.
 The songs "So Tired" and "Bark at the Moon" were released as singles, with accompanying videos, and they received regular airplay on MTV and radio.
-To date, the album has sold three million copies in the U.S. Though Lee had composed a significant amount of the album's music, he was cheated out of his writing and publishing claims by Osbourne's wife and manager, Sharon.
+To date, the album has sold three million copies in the U.S. Though Lee had composed a significant amount of the album's music, he was allegedly cheated out of his writing and publishing claims by Osbourne's wife and manager, Sharon.
 Lee claims that after he had composed the songs and completed recording his parts in the studio, he was presented with a contract which stated that he would have no claim to any writing or publishing relating to the album.
 The contract also stated that Lee could not speak publicly about the matter.
 He claims he signed the contract because he had no legal representation and because Sharon threatened to fire him and have another guitarist re-record his parts if he refused.

 Osbourne left the Betty Ford Center in 1985 where he had received treatment for substance abuse, and upon his return, Lee presented him with the music he had written.
 Osbourne was purportedly very satisfied with the quantity and quality of Lee's new music, much of which would be used for the 1986 album The Ultimate Sin.
 This time, however, Lee refused to contribute anything until he had a contract guaranteeing his writing credit and publishing rights.
 The album was awarded platinum status in May 1986 and was awarded double platinum status in October 1994.
 Lee and Osbourne once again toured extensively, this time with Phil Soussan on bass, John Sinclair on keyboards and Randy Castillo on drums.
 In Kansas City, Missouri on April 1, 1986, a concert was filmed which would be released later that year as the home video The Ultimate Ozzy.

 In 1987, after touring with Ozzy Osbourne in support of the album The Ultimate Sin, Lee was fired suddenly via telephone by Sharon Osbourne.
 Lee was caught off guard by the firing, having been under the impression that he had a solid working relationship with Ozzy.
 Regarding Lee's firing, Osbourne has said that he had no personal issues with the guitarist whatsoever, but claimed that the dismissal happened after drummer Randy Castillo "began to turn against" Lee.
 Lee himself has said that bassist Phil Soussan was trying to convince Osbourne to let him be the band's primary songwriter while also discouraging him from using Lee's material, and that Soussan was "partly instrumental in getting me fired".